 So, Kevin and I joined fellow Star Trek word makers Keith R. A. DeCandido, Michael Jan Friedman, Dave Galanter, David R. George III, Bob Greenberger, Glenn Hauman, Bill Leisner, David Mack, Scott Pearson, and Aaron Rosenberg for what ended up being something very special.
 Wanna see?

 Along with our fellow Star Trek word pushers and (in some cases) spouses, friends, and/or significant others, we all took in this one-of-a-kind trip into an odd combination of fantasy and time travel.
 Unlike traveling exhibits or the gone but not forgotten Star Trek: The Experience attraction in Las Vegas, this tour’s mission isn’t to make you feel like you’re on an actual Star Trek ship like the Enterprise.
 Instead, tour creator and owner James Cawley along with a small army of dedicated fans seek to send visitors back to the Desilu soundstages of 1966, at the time of the original Star Trek‘s production.

 The result: A near bang-on recreation of Desilu Stage 9, as it was configured during the filming of the original series.
 The sets are a 1-to-1 representation of the real deals as designed all those years ago by the great Matt Jefferies, and laid out in the same configuration.
 To get an idea of what I mean, check out this floorplan of the original Stage 9:

 (Click to Biggie Size)

 I added the note to show how the tour is set up.
 As your guide will tell you, you enter the sets through a door which on the show was depicted on a few occasions as (among other things) the entrance to the shuttlecraft landing bay.
-Once it closes behind you, the immersion process begins, and you start to feel that you’re on the set as used by the production crew…..but you also kinda sorta feel like you’re actually on the Enterprise.
+Once it closes behind you, the immersion process begins, and you start to feel like you’re on the set as used by the production crew…..but you also kinda sorta feel like you’re actually on the Enterprise.